getsling/GVPhotoBrowser/README.md

 ## Features
 GVPhotoBrowser is extremely flexible.
-Where other photo browsers expect an array of `UIImage` objects `NSURL`'s, GVPhotoBrowser instead uses the datasource pattern and will ask you to provide it with a `UIImageView` for every image.
+Where other photo browsers expect an array of `UIImage` objects or maybe `NSURL`'s, GVPhotoBrowser instead uses the datasource pattern and will ask you to provide it with a `UIImageView` for every image.
 It's very similar to `UITableView`.

 GVPhotoBrowser consists of `GVPhotoBrowser`, a `UIScrollView` subclass to be used directly in your own view controllers; and `GVPhotoBrowserViewController` which you can subclass, and which will take care of creating the `GVPhotoBrowser` with the correct frame and auto resizing masks, and the delegate and datasource set to itself.
 Again, very similar to `UITableView` and `UITableViewController`.